bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_3/individual_contributions_reports/Burak_Ferit_Aktan.md

 * creating an empty project for Annotations, connecting it to a PostgreSQL database and dockerizing it.
 * taking meeting notes and documenting them for backend meetings 1,3,4.
 * tagging the repository for version 0.9.0 and creating a tag description
-* contibuting to Milestone 1 Group Report by perparing: Evaluation of the status of deliverables and its impact on your project plan
+* contributing to Milestone 1 Group Report by perparing: Evaluation of the status of deliverables and its impact on your project plan
 * contributing to Milestone 2 Group report by preparing: Annotations and Standards part
 * contributing to Milestone 3 Group Report by preparing: Executive Summary
 * Creating my own individual contribution reports and summary of work performed for each milestone.
 * revising use-case diagrams
 * contributing the API documentation by documenting the endpoints I write, or providing sample requests with curl

-## Main Contributions

 ### a.Code Related Significant Issues

 ##### Milestone 1